-All Voting works every day to expose and dismantle threats to voter freedom and build a democracy for us all.
-Our theory of change recognizes that the business of running elections is year-round work, and so too is the work to build bridges with election officials who want to expand access to the ballot – and hold accountable those who don’t.
+All Voting works every day to expose and dismantle threats to voter freedom and build democracy for us all.
+Our theory of change recognizes that the business of running elections is year-round work, and so too is the work to build bridges with election officials who want to expand access to the ballot – and push back against those who don’t.

 Arizona